jesskelsall/astarus/characters/crucible.md

 ## Summary

-Crucible is a stern and unforgiving Marsh Skimmer contact that operates out of [Starnov](../places/cities/starnov.md).
+Crucible is a stern and unforgiving [Marsh Skimmers](../organisations/marsh-skimmers.md) contact that operates out of [Starnov](../places/cities/starnov.md).
 She is a [magicborn](../civilisations/kingdom-of-astor/magicborn.md), naturally gifted in minor magic.

 She is allied with [Creek](creek.md), willing to help him with his business outside of [Murkwallow](../places/cities/murkwallow.md).